SkyePrism/0x30/content/posts/ToAskToAskOrNotToAskToAsk/ToAskToAskOrNotToAskToAsk.md

 The "Don't Ask to Ask" website is often linked so that the asked doesn't have to repeat their desire to be asked a well thought out question.

+The tone of the "Don't Ask to Ask" website is an angry tone, which has material and historical reasoning.
+The tone comes from a resentment of askers who have burned many of the asked in these servers in the past.
+For example, some askers have been malicious or lazy later on in a discussion where the asked is providing unpaid, volunteered labour in order to help the asked.

+Asking to ask often causes nobody to reply to the asker, leaving the asker feeling ignored by the community of helpers.
+The reason they are ignored is because, helpers in these communities don't want to commit themselves to answering a question that they might not be able to answer; therefore, they do not reply at all.
+They have limited energy to volunteer their help, and so will only speak to askers if they feel they are definitely able to help them.

 ## The Counter-Argument

 It could be argued, that linking that website, or telling someone not to ask to ask, can be a form of "Second Guessing".